prem-credsoft/student-attendance-management/README.md

 - **Accessibility:** Accessible from any device with an internet connection, ensuring convenience for both educators and students.

+- **Bulk SMS Notifications:** This feature enables educators or administrators to send bulk SMS notifications to students regarding important announcements directly from the platform.

 ## Technologies Used

 - **PHP:** Used for server-side scripting to handle backend logic and database interactions.